IDF soldier gets 18 months for manslaughter

 A number of right-wing activists supporting Azaria were present with banners.

-One woman held up a banner saying "Death to Terrorists."
-Another banner read:"The people of Israel support and salute the hero soldier Elor Azaria."
+One protestor held up a banner saying "Death to Terrorists."
+Another banner read: "The people of Israel support and salute the hero soldier Elor Azaria."

+Naftali Bennett, minister of education and head of the right-wing Jewish Home party, called for an immediate pardon.

+"The security of the citizens of Israel requires immediate pardon for Elor Azaria who was sent to defend us," Bennett wrote on Twitter.

 The case against Azaria has divided opinion among the Israeli public, politicians and members of the military, and focused attention on the military's code of ethics.